RM 674 Find Cheap Flights from Middle East to Malaysia

 • How many direct flights to Malaysia are there each day?

 There are around 75 direct flights from within Middle East to Malaysia every day.
-Most flights (37%) depart in the evening.
+Most flights (39%) depart at night.

 • How many direct flights to Malaysia are there each week?